peppermintbird/cipher-algorithm/README.md

 In the case of a shift of 3, each letter is replaced by the letter three positions down the alphabet.
 For example:

-  <h6>⊷ ⒈ Plaintext: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z</h6>
+  ⊷ ⒈ Plaintext: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

-  <h6>⊶ ⒉ Ciphertext: D E F G H I J K L M N O P Q R S T U V W X Y Z A B C</h6>
+  ⊶ ⒉ Ciphertext: D E F G H I J K L M N O P Q R S T U V W X Y Z A B C

  The encrypting system of Night Cipher inherits the core idea of substitution from Caesar's Cipher.
 In Caesar's Cipher, each letter in the plaintext is shifted by a fixed number of positions in the alphabet.
 In Night Cipher, however, the position of a letter is assigned by its location in a container represented by a symbol.